GraphQL API Querying

 GraphQL is a communication standard for fetching data.
 It’s delivered over HTTP which means it’s accessible by web browsers or application code.
 Graphql’s main feature is that the consumer (the client system) can specify whatever data they require from a deep, hierarchical structure.
 Such an interface can replace many individual REST API endpoints, each of which would return a different data.
 Effectively, GraphQL moves work from the client developer onto the server - the developer specifies the data and the server must deliver it.

-Fluvial TPRM Projects are based around a questionnaire.
-There’s an obvious hierarchical structure to the data in a Project, and permissions are mostly scoped to the Project ID, so it’s a great fit for a GraphQL query.
+RiskNodes projects are based around a questionnaire.
+There is an obvious hierarchical structure to the data in a project, and permissions are mostly scoped to the project ID, so it is a natural fit for a GraphQL query.

 Implementation & Performance

-Fluvial’s core application is a Python web application.
+RiskNodes’s core application is a Python web application built on Starlette and ASGI.
 Python is a wonderful language with an extraordinarily rich infrastructure of tools and libraries.
-It’s also very concise yet readable - which pays off in faster development and easier maintenance.
-The downside is that Python is slow - that’s a necessary tradeoff for the concision and readability.
-The good news is that, most of the time, that slowness doesn’t matter at all.
-Most of the work in handling an http request (think clicking a browser link) is in handling the http envelope, fetching database data, and then transforming DB data into JSON.
-Fluvial implements all these steps in Python extension modules written in C or Rust - fast, compiled languages.
+It is also concise yet readable — which pays off in faster development and easier maintenance.
+The downside is that Python is slow — a necessary trade-off for the concision and readability.
+The good news is that, most of the time, that slowness does not matter at all.
+Most of the work in handling an HTTP request is in handling the HTTP envelope, fetching database data, and then transforming database data into JSON.
+RiskNodes implements all these steps in Python extension modules written in C or Rust — fast, compiled languages.

-Results so far are encouraging.
 Response time for a simple object lookup query is around 3 milliseconds.
-For a deeply nested, worst case query with hundreds of properties, this goes up to around 10 milliseconds.
+For a deeply nested, worst-case query with hundreds of properties, this goes up to around 10 milliseconds.

 Query Format